 Koch describes the most common type of benchmarking as “rear view mirror benchmarking” – looking back at what has happened, over 30 days or 60 days.
 But, he adds, some companies are saying they will look at rates more often, because they do not want to get locked in with certain suppliers, or locked in over a particular period of time.

 However, a comparison of actual activity on a monthly or quarterly basis can be helpful when determining if a travel programme has the best negotiated rates.
-One buyer in the food and beverage sector told BBT they appreciated the quarterly reports from their TMC, which presented the statistics in a clear way, highlighting any trends or anomalies, importantly saving the buyer the task of sifting through reams of data.
+One buyer in the food and beverage sector told BBT they appreciated the quarterly reports from their Travel Management Company: An agency which manages business travel for a company., which presented the statistics in a clear way, highlighting any trends or anomalies, importantly saving the buyer the task of sifting through reams of data.

 But some buyers are opting more for spot-buying, allowing travellers greater flexibility to choose the cheapest rate.
 At the same time, hotel chains are increasingly offering more flexibility in their rates.
 Dynamic pricing is here to stay and tech-savvy buyers and TMCs are opting for real-time benchmarking, enabling them to respond faster.

 Apensia’s Taft notes: “We are already seeing TMCs aggregate pricing from multiple channels at the point of sale and therefore providing this data in real-time management information reports.
 And with nudge theory and behavioural economics gaining traction within business travel, it will be interesting to see how this evolves in the future to influence traveller choices in real-time.”